chudro/Cassandra-Primary-Key-Exercise/README.md

 **Here's how to do the exercise**

 1) Use the [CQL scripts](https://github.com/RichReffner/Cassandra-Primary-Key-Exercise/blob/rich-mods-1/Cassandra-Primary-Key-Tables-Data.cql) to create tables and populate data.
-You'll notice each table is exactly the same except for the primary key definition.
+You'll notice all tables are exactly the same except for the primary key definition.

 2) Look at these [queries](https://github.com/RichReffner/Cassandra-Primary-Key-Exercise/blob/master/Cassandra-Primary-Key-Queries.cql).
 For one table at a time, copy/paste/run the groups of queries.
 In other words, run all of the queries for sentiment1 at the same time.
 Check out Cassandra's response.
 Then run all queries for sentiment2 at the same time, etc. You'll notice that some of the queries work against some of the tables, but not all.
 Why?

-3) Extra Credit 1: Did the query "select * from sentiment5 where ch = 'facebook' and dt >= 20160102 and dt <= 20160103;" work for any of the tables?
+3) Extra Credit 1: Did the query "select * from sentimentX where ch = 'facebook' and dt >= 20160102 and dt <= 20160103;" work for any of the tables?
 Why or why not?

 4) Extra Credit 2: What would you do if you needed to find all messages with positive sentiment?